The eastern black walnut, or juglans nigra grows wild around, but not on, the property. It grows straight and tall and is a great shade tree.

 The above photo was taken in late September when the leaves are changing to yellow before they drop off.

-It is a valuable trees but it has its downfalls.
+It is a valuable tree, because of the wood, but it has its downfalls.

 The roots can extend 50 feet or more and it produces something called juglone which will stop the growth of other plants under it and close to it.
 So if you plan a veggie garden don’t pick a spot with a black walnut tree nearby.